wordfence/wordfence-cli/docs/Configuration.md

 ## `wordfence configure` Command Line Arguments

 - `-o`, `--overwrite`: Overwrite any existing configuration file without prompting
-- `-r`, `--request-license`: Automatically request a free license without prompting
 - `-w`, `--workers`: Specify the number of worker processes to use for malware scanning
-- `-D`, `--default`: Automatically accept the default values for any options that are not explicitly specified.
-This will also result in a free license being requested when terms are accepted.
+- `-D`, `--default`: Automatically accept the default values for any options that are not explicitly specified

 ## Global Command Line Arguments